netanelavr/nestjs-metrics-reporter/README.md

 ## Why Choose `nestjs-metrics-reporter`?

 🚀 **No Dependency Injection**
-Unlike [@willsoto/nestjs-prometheus](https://github.com/willsoto/nestjs-prometheus), `nestjs-metrics-reporter` removes the need for cumbersome dependency injection, making your code cleaner and more portable.
+Eliminates the need for cumbersome dependency injection, making your code cleaner and more portable.

 🌟 **Effortless Integration**
 With zero setup, you can start tracking metrics immediately.
 No need to configure a service in every file—just use the